AaronLang280/Cornucopia/NOTE.md

 compiler optimizations
 feedback-guided learning

-    Data Base
+Data Base:
 unstripped (with debug symbols) binaries

 ## Docker
 package up applications and preconfigured server environments
 file --build-> image --run-> container

-    Create a Docker image
+### 2 ways for creating a docker image
-        Interactive
+Interactive:
-            changing existing container environment and saving the resulting state as a new image Dockerfile
+changing existing container environment and saving the resulting state as a new image

+Dockerfile:
 specifications for creating a Docker image

-    Image Layers
+### Image Layers
-        form a image hierarchy
-        dependent on lower layers
-        layer changed most -> highest in the hierarchy
+Form a image hierarchy, dependent on lower layers, layer changed most -> highest in the hierarchy

-        Container Layer (top)
+Container Layer (top):
 runtime layer that mark changes of containers from original images

-        Parent Image (bot)
+Parent Image (bot):
 basic building blocks (first layer) for a container
 Typical parent image: stripped-down Linux distribution with DBMS or CMS

-        Base Image (bot)
+Base Image (bot):
 similar to parent image, but is empty and waiting for DIY

-        Manifest
+Manifest:
 JSON file comprises info for configuring container

-    Container Registries
+Container Registries:
 catalogs of storage locations (repositories) for container images
 Docker Hub, Red Hat Quay, Amazon ECR...

-    ### Container Repositories
+Container Repositories:
 collection of multi versions for the same container image

 # Requirments
 ## Docker